5 ways to improve employee engagement in your organisation

 2. Prioritise employee wellness

 Wellness, both physical and mental, is one of the most overlooked factors in employee engagement.
-In fact, according to a study, only 62% of employees feel their work positively affects their physical health.
-Others attribute their stress and anxiety to the negativity of their workplace.

 Some simple ways to promote employee wellness include sponsoring workout classes, offering fitness subsidies, encouraging a healthy lifestyle through nutrition and fitness talks, offering access to meditation classes, and urging employees to take mental health days to focus on themselves.